tongdh83/my_backup_tech/README.md

-only backup tech doc from internet
+only backup tech doc from internet.